miroslawmajka/cucumber-boilerplate/README.md

-Please see the specific `package.json` scripts and the `wdio-configs` for details about running the tests locally using Chromedriver (with GUI or not) or by delegating the testing effor to BrowserStack.
+Please see the specific `package.json` scripts and the `wdio-configs` for details about running the tests locally using Chromedriver (with GUI or not) or by delegating the testing effort to BrowserStack.

 # Sample Express App